cardboard-iguana/cardboard-iguana.com/log/2021-11-07-tryhackme-complete-beginner.md

 ### Privilege Escalation

 PowerUp is a script that scans for common Windows vulnerabilities.
 It looks like the version that's included with Kali Linux is different and/or not-up-to-date relative to the version of PowerUp linked to by the TryHackMe Steelmountain room.
 In particular, Kali version doesn't list *a lot* of information about potentially vulnerable services that is necessary for completing this section.
-(On the downside, the version of PowerUp we need to use produces *a lot* of duplicative output too...)
+(On the downside, the version of PowerUp we need to use produces *a lot* of duplicative output too…)

 Anyways, first we have to download the more capable version of PowerUp: